 You’ve done this before.
 You dropped thoughts and beliefs that weren’t working for you, and picked up new ones that helped you persevere on your new trajectory.
 You can do it again with insomnia.
 So that’s what we’ll be starting with this week to make a permanent, lasting change in your life.

 This week, you will start modifying your toxic thoughts and beliefs that are holding you back from getting a solid night’s sleep.
 As someone with insomnia, you quite likely have thoughts and beliefs around sleep that are overly energised, dramatically negative, and hopelessly sad.
-It’s counterintuitive, annoying, and does nothing for you other than stress you out and make you literally exhausted.
+It’s counterintuitive, annoying, and does nothing for you other than stress you out and give you trouble sleeping at night.
 So let’s change that.

 This week, there are actually two missions.

 The first is you will continue with your sleep restriction schedule.
+Here is the sleep restriction calculator again if you missed it.
 It may be hard, it may be messy, and it may not be perfect.
 You will still feel sleep deprived for a bit.
 If you keep at it though, your body WILL catch on to a normal sleep/wake rhythm.
 This is just the beginning of a very fruitful journey to getting a regular sleep schedule.

 The second is to take the proper time and care to complete each quest.
 This week’s quests require active thought and analysis from you, so be sure to create space so you can properly process what is going on in your mind.